Drewnowo-Gołyń

-Drewnowo-Gołyń is a village in the administrative district of Gmina Boguty-Pianki, within Ostrów Mazowiecka County, Masovian Voivodeship, in east-central Poland.
+Drewnowo-Gołyń is a village in the administrative district of Gmina Boguty-Pianki, within Ostrów County, Masovian Voivodeship, in east-central Poland.

 History

 Drewnowo-Gołyń along with Drewnowo-Dmoszki, Drewnowo-Konarze, Drewnowo-Lipskie and Drewnowo-Ziemaki was a part of the okolica szlachecka of Drewnowo.

 During the German occupation of Poland (World War II), on 11 September 1943, the German gendarmerie committed a massacre of nine Poles, accused of sheltering partisans (see also Nazi crimes against the Polish nation).